 Pretty simple, huh?
 We think so.
 Laying it all out on the line like this is a fast, easy, and effective way to visualize the main goal of your project.
 With all of the bells and whistles of software nowadays, it’s sort of nice to just take a simple notepad or even an email to bring the team together and brief a project.
-The SWOT analysis is a proven effective tool for project managers around the world, whether they’re in remote teams or together in an office.
+The SWOT analysis combined with a powerful project management tool is a proven effective tool for project managers around the world, whether they’re in remote teams or together in an office.

 We hope this helps you better understand the benefits of SWOT analysis and what this simple tool can do for your team.
 Now go out there and start brainstorming!